-Penfolds Chief Winemaker of Penfolds Peter Gago visits Singapore to launch the highly anticipated G5.
-An exceptional new expression of the iconic Penfolds Grange flagship red wine, Grange is uniquely distinct from its predecessors.
+Penfolds Chief Winemaker, Peter Gago, visits the region to launch the highly anticipated G5.
+An exceptional new expression of the iconic Penfolds flagship red wine, Grange is uniquely distinct from its predecessors.

-Just landed in Singapore from Magill Estate in South Australia, the historic home of Penfolds, is its chief winemaker Peter Gago.
-A newly minted member of the Decanter Hall of Fame, Gago has timed his visit to Singapore to coincide with not just the launch of the G5 but the 70th anniversary celebration of the iconic Australian winery’s Grange label.
-It is a special occasion indeed, and more so for Singapore – as we are the first place in Asia, since its debut, to enjoy Peter’s company and a bottle of G5 to share.
+Just landed in the region from Magill Estate in South Australia, the historic home of Penfolds, is its chief winemaker Peter Gago.
+A newly minted member of the Decanter Hall of Fame, Gago has timed his visit to the region to coincide with not just the launch of the G5 but the 70th anniversary celebration of the iconic Australian winery’s Grange label.

 G For Grange